davatorium/rofi/doc/Notes/Theme/Transparency/theme3-transparency.markdown

 ### Picture

 If instead of one of the above option, you specify a path to a png file this is used as background image.
-This can create 'fun' theme where you use paper as background.
+This can create a theme where you use paper as background.

 ![rofi paper](rofi-paper.png)